AregSPZ/automl-agent-collective/README.md

 A **multi-agent system** of LLMs that automates the entire machine learning pipeline — from problem framing to feature engineering, model selection, tuning, and evaluation — using a graph of cooperating agents.

 Think of it as an **AI-powered ML team**, where each agent has a role, a purpose, and memory.
-Together, they solve real-world ML tasks, with minimal human input.s
+Together, they solve real-world ML tasks, with minimal human input.

 ---